James Boggs Tannehill House

 The James Boggs Tannehill House is a historic residence in Zanesville, Ohio, United States.
-Constructed in 1892, it was the home of two of Muskingum County's leading citizens in the late 19th and early 20th centuries, and it has been designated a historic site.
+Constructed in 1892, it was the home of two of Muskingum County's leading citizens in the late nineteenth and early twentieth centuries, and it has been designated a historic site.

 Architecture

 The Tannehill House is a weatherboarded building with a slate roof, a foundation of sandstone, and elements of brickwork.
 Featuring a large front gable, the house is three stories tall and has a large front porch.
 It is one of the area's oldest Colonial Revival buildings, for that style was only beginning to become popular in 1892.

 Tannehills

 Born in Belmont County, Ohio in 1827, James Boggs Tannehill gained prominence during the Civil War as the captain of a company of Ohio Volunteer Infantry.
 Although he lived more than forty years after the end of the war, he retained the title of "captain" in the popular mind.
 In the early 1870s, he moved from his Marietta-vicinity home to Muskingum County; there, he became a prominent farmer and was eventually elected president of a local farmers' society.
 As he aged, Tannehill chose to move into Zanesville, where he built the present residence as a retirement home in his sixty-fifth year; there he remained until his death in 1909.
 After his death, his son P. H. Tannehill continued to live on the property; a well-known local attorney, he was elected to the county's common pleas court in 1932, retaining his judgeship until his death in 1948.